 “Education is a social process.
 Education is growth.
 Education is not a preparation for life; education is life itself.” ~ John Dewey

-A 45-year history of graduates from Sudbury Valley School has shown that the vast majority are living lives that are congruent with their values.
+Since 1968 a history of graduates from Sudbury Valley School has shown that the vast majority are living lives that are congruent with their values.
 In other words, graduates know themselves, know what they want, and know how to get it.
 Sudbury graduates don’t just settle for a paycheck, they seek out meaning in their work and in their personal lives.
 They are happy and content with the life they create for themselves.
 Sudbury students are also particularly prepared for a fast-changing world in which self-initiation and lifelong learning is a must.

 “We don’t yet know, above all, what the world might be like if children were to grow up without being subjected to humiliation, if parents would respect them and take them seriously as people.” ~ Alice Miller